basonjui/h3-py-samples/README.md

 ## About H3
 H3 is a grid system developed by Uber and is currently open source under Apache 2 license.
-Grid systems are critical to geospatial data analytics, which are used to partition the Earth identifiable & quantifiable grid cells.
+Grid systems are critical to geospatial data analytics, which are used to partition the Earth into identifiable & quantifiable grid cells.

 To learn more about H3:
 - [H3: Uber’s Hexagonal Hierarchical Spatial Index](https://www.uber.com/en-VN/blog/h3/)
 - [H3 Documentation](https://h3geo.org/docs/)
 - [h3-py Github](https://github.com/uber/h3-py)

-### Notes
+## Notes

 Due to package availability on Conda, the h3-py package being used in this repository is in version 3.7.6 (the latest H3 version is v.4).